matthewpriddy/azure-vm-resource/README.md

 - - - -

 Congratulations, you are now logged in.
-This concludes this tutorial.
+In conclusion to this tutorial, bear in mind all the potential uses for deploying virtual machines.
+They are commonly used for the purposes of helpdesk ticketing operations, active directory operations, etc..